In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Thinly slice the mushrooms.

 Heat a dry large frying pan over medium-high heat until hot but not smoking.
 Place the ciabatta, cut sides down, and cook until lightly browned, 3 to 4 minutes.
 Transfer to a plate.

-In the same pan, warm 1 teaspoon [2 tsp] oil over medium-high heat until hot but not smoking.
+In the same pan, warm 1 to 2 teaspoons oil over medium-high heat until hot but not smoking.
 Add the mushrooms and cook, stirring occasionally, until browned and just starting to soften, 2 to 4 minutes.
 Remove from the heat and season to taste with salt and pepper.